RCSnyder/continuous_gesture_recognition/README.md

 ```

 - For simplicity sake, just put Python39 directory in C:/Python39
+- You may need to remove all Python versions and anaconda packages.

 ### For Windows 10

 - Navigate to a preferred directory with >10gb space.
 - Copy and paste this code into the terminal

 ```
 git clone https://github.com/RCSnyder/continuous_gesture_recognition.git